 In a Reddit AMA, MacFarlane revealed that the reason that the reboot never happened was because he couldn't differentiate Fred Flintstone from his character Peter Griffin of Family Guy.
 Although MacFarlane has continued to make movies and other television shows besides Family Guy, he didn't want to risk it turning out to become Family Guy set in the Stone Age.

-A Lot Of The Show’s Comedy Came From Pun’s About
+Much Of The Comedy Came From Puns About Rocks

 In case you missed them, The Flintstones derives a lot of their humor from rock puns buried within the show, hence the name, The Flintstones.
 Aside from the names like Pebbles and the Rubbles, there were many celebrities that made cameos on the show.
 However, their names were slightly tweaked so that they made a rock pun.